-Felise B. Feingold, Vice President and General Counsel
+Felise B. Feingold, Vice President, General Counsel, Secretary and Compliance Officer

-- Achieved continued success in her role as partner and advisor to senior management on legal and compliance matters - Sucessfully guided management through numerous contract negotiations critical to our future - Led effort to enhance our compliance program for the international legal environment in which we operate - Assumed greater responsibility for achieving a successful outcome in numerous human resource compliance matters
+- Achieved continued success in her role as partner and advisor to senior management on legal and compliance matters. - Successfully guided management through numerous contract negotiations critical to our strategic initiatives. - Enhanced our compliance and corporate governance program for the international legal environment in which we operate. - Assumed greater responsibility for data privacy, information security, and human resource compliance matters.